Villanova University: Men's basketball

 In 1985, under the direction of coach Rollie Massimino, the men's basketball team won the NCAA Division I men's basketball tournament in the first year of the 64-team field.
 The final game, against defending champion and ten-point-favorite Georgetown, is often cited among the greatest upsets in college basketball history.

-In 2005, under the direction of coach Jay Wright, Villanova's men's basketball team reached the NCAA tournament Sweet 16, losing to No. 1 seed and eventual champion North Carolina.
-In 2005–2006, the team began the year ranked No. 4 in the major polls from USA Today and the Associated Press.
-A 75–62 loss to eventual champion Florida ended the team's run for a second NCAA championship in the Regional Final.
-This team was led by a four guard set, a unique type of lineup designed by coach Jay Wright.
-In the 2006–2007 season, the Wildcats had a record of 22–11, and lost to Kentucky in the first round of the 2007 tournament.
-In the 2008 NCAA Division I men's basketball tournament, the team was eliminated by the top-seeded, eventual champion Kansas Jayhawks in the Sweet 16, after upsetting the fifth seeded Clemson Tigers in the first round and defeating the thirteenth seeded Siena Saints in the second round.
-In the 2009 tournament, the Wildcats upset the No. 1 seed Pittsburgh Panthers on a last second shot by guard Scottie Reynolds to win the East Region and advance to the Final Four.
-The team was then defeated by the eventual champion North Carolina Tar Heels in the 2009 Final Four game.

 In 2016, the Wildcats won the 2016 NCAA Championship by defeating North Carolina 77–74.
 The game included the only buzzer-beater in NCAA Championship game history, when Kris Jenkins sank a three pointer to win the game.

 In 2018, Villanova defeated the Michigan Wolverines 79–62 to win the 2018 NCAA Championship in San Antonio.
 The game was notable for featuring the highest scoring bench-player in NCAA Championship history in Donte Divincenzo, who scored 31 points and was awarded the Final Four MVP Award.

-The home venues for the Wildcats include the on-campus 6,500 seat Finneran Pavilion for smaller attendance games, as well as the larger 20,478 seat Wells Fargo Center (known formerly under a variety of bank names) within the South Philadelphia Sports Complex.
-The February 13, 2006 meeting between Villanova and the University of Connecticut set the record for the highest attendance at a college basketball game in Pennsylvania, with 20,859 attendees.
+The home venues for the Wildcats include the on-campus 6,500 seat Finneran Pavilion for smaller attendance games, as well as the larger 20,478 seat Xfinity Mobile Arena within the South Philadelphia Sports Complex.
+The February 13, 2006, meeting between Villanova and the University of Connecticut set the record for the highest attendance at a college basketball game in Pennsylvania, with 20,859 attendees.